Kazimierz Kuratowski

 Kazimierz Kuratowski ([kaˈʑimjɛʂ kuraˈtɔfskʲi]; 2 February 1896 – 18 June 1980) was a Polish mathematician and logician.
 He was one of the leading representatives of the Warsaw School of Mathematics.
+He worked as a professor at the University of Warsaw and at the Mathematical Institute of the Polish Academy of Sciences (IM PAN).
+Between 1946 and 1953, he served as President of the Polish Mathematical Society.

+He is primarily known for his contributions to set theory, topology, measure theory and graph theory.
+Some of the notable mathematical concepts bearing Kuratowski's name include Kuratowski's theorem, Kuratowski closure axioms, Kuratowski-Zorn lemma and Kuratowski's intersection theorem.

-Biography and studies
+Life and career

+Early life

-Kazimierz Kuratowski was born in Warsaw, (then part of Congress Poland controlled by the Russian Empire), on 2 February 1896, into an assimilated Jewish family.
+Kazimierz Kuratowski was born in Warsaw, (then part of Congress Poland controlled by the Russian Empire), on 2 February 1896.
 He was a son of Marek Kuratow, a barrister, and Róża Karzewska.
 He completed a Warsaw secondary school, which was named after general Paweł Chrzanowski.
 In 1913, he enrolled in an engineering course at the University of Glasgow in Scotland, in part because he did not wish to study in Russian; instruction in Polish was prohibited.
 He completed only one year of study when the outbreak of World War I precluded any further enrolment.
 In 1915, Russian forces withdrew from Warsaw and Warsaw University was reopened with Polish as the language of instruction.
 Kuratowski restarted his university education there the same year, this time in mathematics.
-He obtained his Ph.D. in 1921, in the newly-established Second Polish Republic.
+He obtained his Ph.D. in 1921, in the newly established Second Polish Republic.